Helpful prior learning:

 States also move money through international cooperation.
 Some receive loans or grants from institutions such as the World Bank, the International Monetary Fund (IMF) or regional development banks.
 Others share funds through programmes like the EU’s Green Deal.
 These transfers can help countries invest in development or climate resilience, though they often come with conditions about how money must be used.
 Later in Section 6.3 we explore how such rules might be redesigned for regeneration.

 States have one more powerful way to finance their work: they can create money.
-This strategy is often overlooked because many politicians and journalists still compare government budgets to household budgets.
+This strategy is often overlooked because many politicians and journalists still compare state budgets to household budgets.
 Households must earn or borrow before they spend, but countries that issue their own currency have a special ability called monetary sovereignty.

 A country has higher monetary sovereignty when it (among other factors):